ip-repo/conversation-maker/README.md

 [start]engine-name:settings-1:settings-2:setting-3:
 setting1- engine name : [pyttsx3, gtts]
-setting2 -  for gtts a language allowed [English, Latin,...] you can see available languages in settings dialog. setting2 - for pyttsx3 this will represent the voice to use, usally windows come with two voices but you can install more - [0,1] setting3 - for gtts a accent allowed [com,com.au....] you can see available tlds in settings dialog. setting3 - for pyttsx3 choose rate a number between (0,200) you can use higher values but then the speech will be fast setting4 - for gtts this setting will slow the speech speed.
+setting2 -  for gtts a language allowed [English, Latin,...] you can see available languages in settings dialog. setting2 - for pyttsx3 this will represent the voice to use that are installed on system but you can install more - [0,1] setting3 - for gtts a accent allowed [com,com.au....] you can see available tlds in settings dialog. setting3 - for pyttsx3 choose rate a number between (0,200) you can use higher values but then the speech will be fast setting4 - for gtts this setting will slow the speech speed.
 [False, True]